-- Shortness of breath: This can result from the expanding uterus, which puts pressure on the rib cage and the diaphragm.
+You may experience shortness of breath can result from the expanding uterus, which puts pressure on the rib cage and the diaphragm.
 You will find it tougher to breathe normally.

-- Shoulder ache: You might suffer from aches in the shoulders.
-This is also a side effect of the pressure on the diaphragm since the shoulders are connected by several nerves to the diaphragm.
+You might suffer from aches in the shoulders.
+This is also a side effect of the pressure on the diaphragm since several nerves connect the shoulders to the diaphragm.

 What Causes Rib Pain in Pregnant Women?